14 Best Instagram Spots on Paros (With a Map!)

 Where to Stay on Paros

 The big question when visiting the island is where to stay on Paros?
 Your two main options will be Naoussa or Parikia, though there are obviously plenty of small towns and more remote countryside villas if you so desire.
 I personally opted for Naoussa over Parikia and would make the same decision again.
 Naoussa has more luxurious accommodations, a super chic downtown area, trendy cocktail bars, and some of the best vibes on the island.
-Not to mention, Naoussa had some of my favorite photo spots on Paros!
+If photography is a priority, I’d personally recommend staying in Naoussa since many of the best Instagram spots on Paros are nearby.

 On the other hand, if you’re looking to find more budget accommodations and easy access to public transportation, Parikia may be the right fit for you.
 Paros’s public transport is centered around Parikia, so if you’re not renting a car, the main bus station in Parikia makes it easier to move around the island.
 I’ll lay out some of my favorite options for both Naoussa and Parikia so you can pick the correct choice for you.